intellifi-nl/webapi-doc/README.md

 Brain web API documentation
 ===========================

 This document contain the official Intellifi Brain web API documentation.
 The Brain web API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that allows you to interact with our equipment in a powerful and simple way.
-Our [solution](http://intellifi.nl/) allows you to localise your items (or assets) based upon one of the supported RFID technologies.
+Our end-to-end [solution](http://intellifi.nl/) allows you to localise your real world items based different RFID technologies.
+The results of these physicial detections are immediatly avaialble on our cloud based API (on-prem is available).

-By default the API is accessible on: http://`brain_host`/api/`resource`/`id`
+By default the API is accessible on: https://`brain_host`/api/`resource`/`id`
 * The `brain_host` will be provided to you when you are evaluating or purchasing our product.
 Please contact us if you want ot perform some experiments, we always have a play arround brain avaialble.
 * The `resource` shall contain the resource that you want to query.
 This is always the plural form of a noun.
 I.e. items, spots, events.
 * The **optional** `id` indicates which specific resource you wish to access.
 Please refer to the individual resources for more information on the type of id that is used.
 If you omit `id` the server will return a list with all items in the resource.

-The default data format is [JSON](https://en.wikipedia.org/wiki/JSON).
+The default serialisation format is [JSON](https://en.wikipedia.org/wiki/JSON).

-As with every web API you can only request new information by doing another request.
-We do offer a [pushing technologies](https://github.com/intellifi-nl/doc-push).
+As with every web API you can request new information by performing HTTP requests.
+We do offer [pushing technologies](https://github.com/intellifi-nl/doc-push).
 They will allow you to be directly informed when something changes, instead of polling for the changes.
 Most use cases that we had until now can be implementated by using the web API only.

 Contents
 --------